Freelance Visa Dubai (Dubai Green Visa): The Complete Guide for UK Applicants

 Keep every message short, clear, opt-out friendly, and put the burden on you ("I'll send the outline if helpful").
 If you contact corporates, remember the PECR B2B rules8,10 and always include an unsubscribe method.

-If you invoice clients in different countries, or just want fewer headaches reconciling payments, Wise Business gives you local account details in multiple currencies (like GBP, EUR and USD) so clients can pay you "like a local.
+If you invoice clients in different countries, or just want fewer headaches reconciling payments, the Wise Business Advanced plan* gives you local account details in multiple currencies (like GBP, EUR and USD) to put your mind at ease.

-This lets you hold over 40+ currencies and convert as needed.
-Connect Wise to Xero (and other accounting tools) to import bills, pay them from Wise, and have those bills automatically marked as paid in Xero, which is useful if you manage payables for clients or want a cleaner month-end.
+You can hold over 40+ currencies and even Connect Wise to Xero or Quickbooks to import bills, pay them from Wise, and have those bills automatically marked as paid in Xero, which is useful if you manage payables for clients or want a cleaner month-end.

 Getting paid is simpler, too: create payment links or full invoices inside Wise so customers can settle quickly, and funds land straight in your Wise account.